Flora of Azerbaijan: Girkan reserve

 The Girkan reserve was created in 2004 and is 42 797 hectares.
 From vegetation, there are over 1900 flora species.
-This includes 162 endemic, 95 rare, 38 endangered species.
-Among those, some of the species are listed in the Red book, for example, Girkan boxwood, ironwood, chestnut-leaf oak, figs, Girkan pear, Lankaran albition, Caucasian persimmon, alder, and others.
+This includes 162 endemic, 95 rare, and 38 endangered species.
+Among those, some of the species are listed in the Red book, for example, Girkan boxwood, ironwood, chestnut-leaf oak, figs, Girkan pear, Lankaran albition, Caucasian persimmon, alder and others.